PaulKinlan/paul.kinlan.me/content/2016-01-05-android-screen-recording.markdown

 ---
+date: 2016-01-05 12:20:31+00:00
+description: I have a little script that I use to keep me sane
 slug: android-screen-recording
-date: 2016-01-05T12:20:31.000Z
+summary: Creating screen recordings on Android can be cumbersome.
+This post introduces a helpful script to simplify the process.
+The script automates enabling demo mode, setting preferred recording settings, starting and stopping the recording, and downloading the video.
+It addresses common issues like unwanted system status displays in the recording.
+A future post will explore embedding the video in a device frame and creating GIFs.
+tags:
+- android
+- screen recording
+- screenrecord
+- scripting
+- automation
+- demo mode
+- adb
-title: "Quickly capturing screen recordings from an Android device"
+title: Quickly capturing screen recordings from an Android device
-description: "I have a little script that I use to keep me sane"

 ---

 Sometimes it feels like my days consist of making neat looking screencaptures of the work that